 The articles contained in the journal do not necessarily reflect the opinions of the editors.

 Our editorial board is comprised of leading scholars and judicial figures in South Africa and abroad:

-Evance Kalula (Professor of Law and Director, Institute of Development and Labour Law, University of Cape Town)
+Evance Kalula (Chairperson, ILO Committee on Freedom of Association (CFA) and Emeritus Professor of Law, University of Cape Town)